SelectQuote (NYSE:SLQT) Now Covered by The Goldman Sachs Group

-Stock analysts at The Goldman Sachs Group assumed coverage on shares of SelectQuote (NYSE:SLQT) in a research note issued to investors on Wednesday, Benzinga reports.
-The brokerage set a “buy” rating and a $36.00 price target on the stock.
-The Goldman Sachs Group’s price target suggests a potential upside of 19.96% from the company’s current price.
+The Goldman Sachs Group started coverage on shares of SelectQuote (NYSE:SLQT) in a report released on Wednesday morning, Benzinga reports.
+The firm issued a buy rating and a $36.00 price objective on the stock.

-Several other research firms also recently commented on SLQT.
-Citigroup upped their price target on shares of SelectQuote from $32.00 to $34.00 in a research note on Wednesday, February 10th.
-Zacks Investment Research upgraded shares of SelectQuote from a “hold” rating to a “buy” rating and set a $30.00 price target on the stock in a research note on Thursday, February 11th.
-Morgan Stanley upped their price target on shares of SelectQuote from $25.00 to $27.00 and gave the company an “equal weight” rating in a research note on Tuesday, February 9th.
-Credit Suisse Group upped their price target on shares of SelectQuote from $31.00 to $35.00 and gave the company an “outperform” rating in a research note on Tuesday, February 9th.
-Finally, Barclays upped their price target on shares of SelectQuote from $32.00 to $36.00 and gave the company an “overweight” rating in a research note on Tuesday, February 9th.
-Two analysts have rated the stock with a hold rating and ten have issued a buy rating to the company’s stock.
-The stock presently has a consensus rating of “Buy” and a consensus price target of $32.75.
+A number of other analysts also recently weighed in on SLQT.
+Citigroup upped their price target on shares of SelectQuote from $32.00 to $34.00 in a report on Wednesday, February 10th.
+Barclays boosted their price objective on SelectQuote from $32.00 to $36.00 and gave the stock an overweight rating in a research report on Tuesday, February 9th.
+Zacks Investment Research upgraded shares of SelectQuote from a hold rating to a buy rating and set a $30.00 price target for the company in a research report on Thursday, February 11th.
+Credit Suisse Group increased their price target on SelectQuote from $31.00 to $35.00 and gave the company an outperform rating in a research note on Tuesday, February 9th.
+Finally, Evercore ISI increased their target price on shares of SelectQuote from $35.00 to $38.00 and gave the company an outperform rating in a research report on Tuesday, February 9th.
+Two equities research analysts have rated the stock with a hold rating and ten have given a buy rating to the stock.
+The stock has a consensus rating of Buy and a consensus target price of $32.75.

-SelectQuote (NYSE:SLQT) last issued its quarterly earnings data on Sunday, February 7th.
-The company reported $0.55 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.47 by $0.08.
-The company had revenue of $358.27 million during the quarter, compared to the consensus estimate of $317.10 million.
-SelectQuote’s revenue for the quarter was up 103.2% compared to the same quarter last year.
-During the same period in the previous year, the company earned ($0.56) earnings per share.
-Analysts predict that SelectQuote will post 0.83 earnings per share for the current fiscal year.
+SelectQuote (NYSE:SLQT) last released its earnings results on Sunday, February 7th.
+The company reported $0.55 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.47 by $0.08.
+The company had revenue of $358.27 million for the quarter, compared to analyst estimates of $317.10 million.
+During the same period last year, the company posted ($0.56) earnings per share.
+The business’s revenue for the quarter was up 103.2% compared to the same quarter last year.
+Equities research analysts predict that SelectQuote will post 0.83 earnings per share for the current fiscal year.

-In other news, major shareholder Sq Co-Investors Llc sold 513,530 shares of the firm’s stock in a transaction that occurred on Monday, March 8th.
-The shares were sold at an average price of $26.47, for a total value of $13,593,139.10.
-Following the sale, the insider now directly owns 1,889,285 shares in the company, valued at approximately $50,009,373.95.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, COO William Thomas Grant III sold 8,300 shares of the firm’s stock in a transaction that occurred on Friday, January 22nd.
-The shares were sold at an average price of $25.02, for a total transaction of $207,666.00.
-Following the completion of the transaction, the chief operating officer now owns 1,625,573 shares of the company’s stock, valued at approximately $40,671,836.46.
+In related news, CEO Timothy Robert Danker sold 1,700 shares of the business’s stock in a transaction dated Tuesday, February 23rd.
+The stock was sold at an average price of $30.02, for a total value of $51,034.00.
+Following the completion of the sale, the chief executive officer now directly owns 1,480,643 shares of the company’s stock, valued at approximately $44,448,902.86.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, major shareholder Sq Co-Investors Llc sold 513,530 shares of the company’s stock in a transaction that occurred on Monday, March 8th.
+The stock was sold at an average price of $26.47, for a total value of $13,593,139.10.
+Following the transaction, the insider now directly owns 1,889,285 shares in the company, valued at $50,009,373.95.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 1,518,913 shares of company stock worth $41,119,843.
-10.28% of the stock is currently owned by corporate insiders.
+Insiders sold a total of 1,523,913 shares of company stock valued at $41,269,843 in the last quarter.
+10.28% of the stock is currently owned by company insiders.

-Hedge funds and other institutional investors have recently modified their holdings of the stock.
-Point72 Asset Management L.P. raised its holdings in SelectQuote by 1,905.1% in the 3rd quarter.
-Point72 Asset Management L.P. now owns 741,897 shares of the company’s stock valued at $15,023,000 after buying an additional 704,897 shares during the last quarter.
-Park West Asset Management LLC raised its holdings in SelectQuote by 101.1% in the 4th quarter.
-Park West Asset Management LLC now owns 805,578 shares of the company’s stock valued at $16,716,000 after buying an additional 404,898 shares during the last quarter.
-California State Teachers Retirement System bought a new position in SelectQuote in the 3rd quarter valued at approximately $975,000.
-Cubist Systematic Strategies LLC raised its holdings in SelectQuote by 103.1% in the 3rd quarter.
-Cubist Systematic Strategies LLC now owns 58,259 shares of the company’s stock valued at $1,180,000 after buying an additional 29,568 shares during the last quarter.
-Finally, Rhumbline Advisers raised its holdings in SelectQuote by 27.3% in the 4th quarter.
-Rhumbline Advisers now owns 50,912 shares of the company’s stock valued at $1,056,000 after buying an additional 10,905 shares during the last quarter.
-Institutional investors and hedge funds own 34.75% of the company’s stock.
+Institutional investors have recently added to or reduced their stakes in the business.
+Brookside Equity Partners LLC acquired a new position in shares of SelectQuote during the fourth quarter valued at about $466,544,000.
+Bank of New York Mellon Corp increased its holdings in SelectQuote by 4,110.2% during the 4th quarter.
+Bank of New York Mellon Corp now owns 3,900,199 shares of the company’s stock worth $80,929,000 after purchasing an additional 3,807,561 shares in the last quarter.
+BlackRock Inc. raised its stake in shares of SelectQuote by 168.8% in the third quarter.
+BlackRock Inc. now owns 3,316,235 shares of the company’s stock worth $67,155,000 after purchasing an additional 2,082,605 shares during the last quarter.
+Mariner LLC raised its stake in shares of SelectQuote by 4,826.4% in the fourth quarter.
+Mariner LLC now owns 1,901,895 shares of the company’s stock worth $39,464,000 after purchasing an additional 1,863,289 shares during the last quarter.
+Finally, JPMorgan Chase & Co. lifted its holdings in shares of SelectQuote by 21.1% in the fourth quarter.
+JPMorgan Chase & Co. now owns 8,840,754 shares of the company’s stock valued at $183,446,000 after purchasing an additional 1,542,094 shares in the last quarter.
+34.75% of the stock is currently owned by hedge funds and other institutional investors.

 Founded in 1985, SelectQuote (NYSE: SLQT) provides solutions that help consumers protect their most valuable assets: their families, health and property.
 The company pioneered the direct-to-consumer model of providing unbiased comparisons from multiple, highly-rated insurance companies allowing consumers to choose the policy and terms that best meet their unique needs.